A YouTuber’s Guide to Working With Brands - From Affiliate Marketing to Sponsorships

 Common types of videos that are the result of brand sponsorships include unboxing videos, fashion hauls, and reviews.

-Unboxing, fashion haul, and review videos are some common forms of brand-sponsored posts.
+Unboxing, fashion haul, and review videos are common forms of brand-sponsored posts.

 When you go for a brand sponsorship, it’s important to stick to your values and be honest with your audience.
 Only promote products that you truly like, otherwise your viewers will end up feeling deceived sooner rather than later.